citizen010/2FA-on-command-line/README.md

 >    * **USERID:** GnuPG user ID to use for encryption (eg: user@example.com)
 >    * **KEYID:** GnuPG key ID to use for encryption (`gpg --list-keys --keyid-format short user@example.com`)

-Last but not least, make the script executable with:
+Make the script executable with:

 `sudo chmod +x /usr/local/bin/topt`